krerkkiat/krerkkiat.github.io/content/blog/linux-drive-in-wsl.md

 ...
 ```

 We can then proceed to mount the partition normally.
-In this case, my home parition is at `/dev/sdd3`.
+In this case, my home partition is at `/dev/sdd3`.

 ```console
 $ sudo mkdir -p /mnt/home